uBlockOrigin/uBlock-issues/README.md

 - Firefox: click the most recent `uBlock0.firefox.signed.xpi` file from <https://github.com/gorhill/uBlock/releases>

 If you install a development build once, it will be automatically updated with a more recent development build version when a new one is published.

+# Chromium/Chrome 49 users

+Minimum version for Chromium/Chrome was bumped to v51, hence no longer compatible for this browser version.
+Users who would still like to install uBO can download v1.16.18(last working version) and install it by unpacking and loading it via Developer Mode.